2025 Rotating Carseats Comparison: Find Your Best Match

 *Note: Only the Evenflo Revolve360 Extend Model has been included to represent the R360 lineup.
 For a complete breakdown of all Evenflo Revolve360 models, see our separate Revolve360 Comparison Chart!

-A word about forward-facing weight limits: we are in a weird in-between time where retailers are selling car seats with forward-facing weight minimums of 22 lbs. even though manufacturers are currently producing car seats with FF minimum weights of 26.5 lbs. (or higher).
-As retailers sell off this older stock, we’ll see the higher minimum weights take over.
+A word about forward-facing weight limits: we are in a weird in-between time where retailers are selling car seats with forward-facing weight minimums of 22 lbs. even though manufacturers are currently only producing car seats with FF minimum weights of 26.5 lbs. (or higher).
+As retailers sell off their inventory of older seats, we’ll see the 26.5 lbs. and 30 lbs. minimum forward-facing products take over.
 This is due to updates in federal safety standards.
 Car seats with a minimum forward-facing weight of 22 lbs. are still safe to purchase and use!

 Rotation: 360°

-Pros: Rear-facing 4-40 lbs., 43" or less; forward-facing 26.5-65 lbs., 49" or less; has tall top harness height which means that kids will fit in the harness longer before outgrowing it by height.
+Pros: Fit360 has a tall top harness height which means kids will fit in the harness longer before outgrowing it by height.
 The unique base installation takes advantage of the lap/shoulder seatbelt and features an anti-rebound design.
 The LeverLock Door is a belt-tensioning lockoff that easily tightens and locks the seatbelt.
-One-time install; tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
+It’s a true “one-time install” because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
 All Fit360 models feature ClearTex fabrics and foams, which are free of flame-retardant chemicals.
 ClearTex fabrics are UL GREENGUARD GOLD certified.
-There are additional Fit360 bases available for purchase, as well as an attachable mirror accessory.
-“Zip” models feature a zip-off cover for easy cleaning.
+Additional Fit360 bases are available for purchase, as is an attachable mirror accessory.

 Cons: It's heavy, and that means lower LATCH weight limits.
-Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower latch anchor bars.
+Fortunately, a seatbelt + tether installation is easy, so you won’t typically have a reason to use the lower latch anchors in your vehicle.
 When rotating the seat, you may need 2 hands to turn Fit360 when it’s locked in the forward-facing position.

 Best For: The Chicco Fit360 may be the best all-around rotating car seat at the moment—it's a close race with the Evenflo Revolve360 models.
 Like Revolve360, the Fit360 swivels all the way around in either direction with the tether attached to the anti-rebound base.
-It easily fits a wide range of kids, so it's great for caregivers who transport multiple kids of different ages and sizes; however, the Fit360 doesn't become a booster seat.
+It easily fits a wide range of younger kids, so it's great for caregivers who transport multiple children of different ages and sizes.
+However, Fit360 is just a harnessed car seat.
+It doesn't turn into a booster seat.

 Comments: The Fit360 disengages from its base with a tool at the end of the harness adjuster strap for easy installation.
 The car seat must be used with its base, but extra Fit360 bases are available for purchase.
 All Fit360 fashions are designated as “ClearTex”, which means the fabrics and foams are made without using flame-retardant chemicals.
 Overall, there is a lot to love about Fit360, and Chicco’s attention to detail, both big and small, is impressive.